sst/sst/www/docs/what-is-sst.md

 ### Cron jobs

-You can also add cron jobs to your application with a few lines.
+You can add cron jobs to your application with a few lines.
 Here a function gets executed every minute.

 ```ts
 new Cron(stack, "cron", {